Three Campus Program for Comparative East Asian Studies

-Academics: The program begins with a 2-week intensive orientation program in Japan.
-The Keio introductory course titled “Japan Now” combines lectures, social gatherings, and cultural excursions with visits to government agencies and business sites in the Tokyo region.
+Academics: The program begins in Tokyo with the 2-week intensive Keio Short-Term Japanese Studies Program (KJSP), which combines lectures, social gatherings, and cultural excursions with visits to government agencies and business sites in the Tokyo region.
 Students then attend the regular spring semester at Yonsei University in Seoul.
-Students take a required 6-unit Korean language course appropriate to their level, as well as the required regional course, “Social Change in Modern Korea” or "Introduction to Korean Studies."
+Students take a required 6-unit Korean language course appropriate to their level, as well as a required regional core course, “Social Change in Modern Korea” or "Introduction to Korean Studies."
 Fluent Korean speakers must take at least one regular Yonsei course taught in Korean.
 Area studies courses, taught in English by Yonsei professors, are available in five general areas: Comparative Literature and Culture, Economics, International Studies, Political Science and International Relations, and Korean Studies.

 After completing the spring term at Yonsei, students will travel directly to Hong Kong for the final course of the program, “Political Economy of Global Asia” taught at the University of Hong Kong.
 Following that, students finish the program with a six-week full-time supervised internship at an NGO in Hong Kong.

 This program is designed for students who wish to improve their Korean and learn more about East Asia.
-It is not appropriate for students who completed high school in Korea.
+It is not appropriate for USC students who completed high school in Korea.

 Course load and Credit: Students may earn up to 24 units for the spring and summer program.
 Students take 4 to 5 courses at Yonsei, plus 1 course and internship at HKU.
-A Korean language course is required.
+A Korean language course at Yonsei is required.

 Activities and Other Program Features: Students are encouraged to get involved in campus activities during the spring term at Yonsei, such as cheering the Yonsei sports teams, playing pick-up basketball or volleyball, martial arts clubs, political groups, language exchange, and much more.
 Students also have the opportunity to have a short stay with a host family.